 One area of my research deals with political financing since my PhD work.
 In this research, I find that French regulation of political financing deeply alters fund raising and usage strategies of both political parties and candidates, and then the French politics working.
 This question has been extended to political and financial management of politicians career and productivity, and electoral participation as well.
 In 2020, I received from the Public Choice Society the 2020 Duncan Black Prize for the best article contributed by a senior scholar for my paper « Is civic duty a solution to the paradox of voting? » published in journal Public Choice.

 Another area of my research is about public finance.
 I empirically track political, institutional and cognitive factors in budget changes.
 In particular at the beginning of the « Agenda Project », we highlight the punctuated equilibriums existing in budget evolutions.

-Finaly, I also study payment behaviors and payment systems in the wake of my post-doc at Telecom ParisTech.
+Finally, I also study payment behaviors and payment systems in the wake of my post-doc at Telecom ParisTech.
 Using original data, I question substitution between payment instruments and the impact of technology change on payment usage for the two sides of retail payment market: consumer and merchant.

-My research has appeared primarily in economic, political and sociological journals, including the American Journal of Political Science, Economic Modelling, French Politics, International Review of Law and Economics, Journal of Banking and Finance, Journal of Comparative Economics, Journal of European Public Policy, Public Choice, Review of Industrial Organization, Social Science Journal, West European Politics, and French review such as Revue Economique, Revue Française de Sociologie and Revue Française de Science Politique.
+My research has appeared primarily in economic, political and sociological journals, including the American Journal of Political Science, Economic Modelling, French Politics, International Review of Law and Economics, Journal of Banking and Finance, Journal of Comparative Economics, Journal of European Public Policy, Public Choice, Review of Industrial Organization, Social Science Journal, West European Politics, and French reviews such as Revue Economique, Revue Française de Sociologie and Revue Française de Science Politique.

-Before academic life, I worked as a kids animator and I grew up in many French corners.
+Before academic life, I worked as a kids animator, and I grew up in many French corners.
 Beyond academic life, I love skiing.